input-output-hk/marlowe-cardano/marlowe-cli/ReadMe.md

     Available options:
       -h,--help                Show this help text

-    Commands for creating inputs to a contract: choose                   Create Marlowe input for a choice. deposit                  Create Marlowe input for a deposit. notify                   Create Marlowe input for a notification.
+    Low-level commands for creating inputs to a contract: choose                   Create Marlowe input for a choice. deposit                  Create Marlowe input for a deposit. notify                   Create Marlowe input for a notification.